A Walking Tour and History of Ipswich

 21 North Main, the Theodore Cogswell house was built in 1880 in the popular 2nd Empire style, indicated by the Mansard roof.
 Cogswell was a grocer as well as clerk and treasurer of the Ipswich Savings Bank.
 He also built the Victorian “painted lady” on North Main Street for his daughter after demolishing a First Period home on that site.

-19 North Main the Thomas Manning house was built in 1799 by John Heard for his daughter and her husband Dr. Thomas Manning, who built the Willowdale Mill and co-established the lace factory on High Street.
+19 North Main the Thomas Manning house was built in 1799 by John Heard for his daughter and her husband Dr. Thomas Manning.
 He bequeathed the greater part of his estate to the town for the purpose of building the Manning School on the site of the current Winthrop School.
 In 1858 this house became a parsonage for First Church.
 The cellar of the house is very large.
 According to oral histories the house was a stop on the underground railroad, and slaves slipped out through a tunnel leading downhill to the Ipswich River.
 This house is protected by a preservation agreement between the owners and the Ipswich Historical Commission.
 It was John and Thomas Manning from a previous generation who were charged in 1669 with dropping a calf down farmhand Mark Quilater’s chimney.

 The Civil War Monument in the middle of this small triangular green was dedicated in 1871.
 375 Ipswich soldiers served in the war, and inscribed on the monument are the names of the 54 who died.

 18 North Main, the Charles Kimball house was built in 1834.
 Kimball attained honor as a colonel of the militia, a distinguished probate lawyer, and deacon of the Church.
 He was one of the original trustees of the Ipswich Female Seminary.
 The house shares a subdued Greek Revival style with the Stephen Coburn house next door.
 It is remembered as the home of the Manning School master.